Free Website Content - What is Creative Commons?

 license means creative works can be copied, distributed,

-displayed, or performed and derivative works can be created,
+displayed, or performed and derivative works can be

-holder is given.
+copyright holder is given.

 Many artists feel that a Creative Commons

-license increases their exposure but still allows them to
+license increases their exposure but still allows them

-Commons license enables copyright holders to grant some
+a Creative Commons license enables copyright holders

 About the Author: